google/WebFundamentals/src/content/en/updates/posts/2015/11/devtools-digest-cds-edition.markdown

 {% ytvideo dJR-n8szgBc %}

 We’re just coming back from the Chrome Dev Summit where I showed you what working with DevTools looks like today and in the future.
-I usually don’t mention any features that are still experiments or heavy work of progress in this digest but I’m making an exception this time.
+I usually don’t mention any features that are still experiments or heavy works of progress in this digest but I’m making an exception this time.
 If you don’t have time to watch the whole talk, here’s the gist:

 ### Device Mode v2